Run Linux And Other Operating Systems In Your Browser

 JSLinux also includes Windows 2000 system.
 The Windows fan boys can play the good old Windows programs by running this machine.

-As you see in the above screenshot, Now I am running Windows 2000 OS inside Chromium browser inside Arch Linux.
+As you see in the above screenshot, I am running Windows 2000 OS in Chromium browser inside Arch Linux.

 And, that’s all for now.
 Hope this was useful.
 More good stuffs to come.
 Stay tuned!